-The patrol-to-SWAT handoff that quietly loses you time
+The patrol to SWAT handoff that quietly loses you time

 Most incidents start with patrol and grow from there.
 The moment a specialized team activates, an expensive thing happens: the picture gets rebuilt from scratch.
 It doesn’t have to.